 Hunter-Gatherer Diet

 The paleolithic diet, also known as the Stone Age Diet or Caveman Diet, is simply a return to eating the foods that humans would have consumed before agriculture and farming became common.
-Also, it emphasises eating raw foods, as cooking would have been a rarity.
+Also, it emphasizes eating raw foods, as cooking would have been a rarity.
 It is the oldest known diet to man!

 The paleolithic diet is intended to emulate the ancient diet of wild plants and animals that humans consumed up until the end of the stone age, which was about 10,000 years ago.